Diet and Nutrition Data Verified

 • Similar to saturated fat, trans fat can also raise LDL (bad) cholesterol, also known as “bad” cholesterol, and suppress HDL (good) cholesterol levels in the body.

-• Trans fats are linked to higher risk of inflammation according to health experts.
+• Trans fats are linked to a higher risk of inflammation according to health experts.
 This inflammation can cause adverse effects on health, such as heart disease, diabetes, and stroke.

 • Some margarine will contain trans fats, which are made with hydrogenated ingredients and can raise the risk of type 2 diabetes, so always make sure to choose the non-hydrogenated versions.